 4. Create a Work Space – Find a space that is devoted to work.
-I use a desk in our basement when I’m working.
-Usually my husband and I take turns watching our son upstairs, while one of us works in the basement.
+I use a desk in our finished basement when I’m working.
+Usually my husband and I take turns watching our son upstairs, while one of us works downstairs.
 My two year old knows when one of us heads downstairs, we are working.
 This designated "somewhat more quiet" space downstairs helps me stay focused.

 5. Unplug – When you’re done with your work, try to unplug.
-When I’m done with work, I turn off my computer and go on a quick walk around the block (my commute).
-This signals that I’m done for the day and it helps me transition into paying more attention to my family.
+When I’m done working, I turn off my computer and go on a quick walk around the block (my commute).
+(I still do this every day now at 9 months pregnant) This signals that I’m done for the day and it helps me transition into paying more attention to my family.

 6. Don’t Be Hard On Yourself – I know I tend to be my worst critic.
 It’s important to remember that you are doing multiple things at once.
 I often have to remind myself that these are unique times.
 It’s okay if things don’t go according to plan.
 If my son is watching more Paw Patrol than normal - that’s OK!
 If I don’t answer an email as quick as I used to - that’s OK too.
 Give yourself some grace.